jesse318s/practice-project-MERN-stack/README.md

 Since this project will hold both the client application and the server application there will be node modules in two different places.
 First run `npm install` from the root.

+This app can be deployed directly to heroku since there is a script defined in package.json which will automatically handle building and deploying the app.
 For more information on deploying to heroku reference the extra resources at the bottom of this file.

 ### `yarn workspace server build`